dmuth/splunk-network-health-check/README.md

 This has been written for (and tested on) Splunk 6.2

-Splunk 6.2, in turn, has been tested on Ubuntu 14.04 LTS and Macintosh OS/X 10.8.5.
+Splunk 6.2, in turn, has been tested on Ubuntu 14.04 LTS and Macintosh OS/X 10.8.5.  **If you would like to run this in Windows**, your best bet is just to set up Ubuntu 14.04 LTS in a VM.
+256 Megs of RAM should be sufficient.